tytydraco/yessleep/out/Every_full_moon_my_housemates_insist_I_stay_in_my_room_with_the_door_locked_Last_night_I_got_curious_and_found_out_why.md

 With no explanation, the others left for class after breakfast, and I planned my escape.

-I wanted to pack up all my stuff, but instead I found myself scouring their rooms for anything which would confirm last night was real I hadn’t fucking hallucinated it.
+I wanted to pack up all my stuff, but instead I found myself scouring their rooms for anything which would confirm last night was real,  and I hadn’t fucking hallucinated it.
 But their rooms were exactly how I knew them.
 Immie’s was a total mess, covered in exotic plants she forgot to water, and textbooks, a whole bookshelf dedicated to the YA genre, and every plushie you could think of.
 I looked under her bed, though there were just old snacks she’d forgotten to throw away and letters to her parents she had never sent.
 I tried Rowan’s next, but it was more of less the same.
 I knew his room from movie nights I spent with him, though it still felt wrong going in there.
 Rowan’s room was perfect.
 Everything was in its place and was strangely symmetrical.

 His books were colour coded and there was one singular Yoda plushie peeking from his bed covers.
 Under his bed were the usual things you’d find in a man’s room; used tissues and odd socks.
 But there was nothing I’d consider weird.

 Nothing that told me he was cold blooded murderer.

 I was losing motivation when I reached Kaz’s room at the end of the hallway.
 I expected the usual when I stepped inside, movie posters on the walls, and Japanese snacks littering the floor.
 There was that, of course.
 I knew Kaz well.

 But when I peeked under his bed, there was something wrapped in plastic.
 When I crawled further under, I saw through the plastic.
 I saw the same flesh from last night, pieces of torso and limbs ripped through and torn into.
 But there wasn’t just one of me.
 There were multiple mutilated bodies which all had my face squished against the plastic and pooling red.
+My cannibalised body stuffed into plastic bags, my own dead eyes staring at me.

 My mind flashed back to the blinding light filling the hallway, and the sound of a photograph being taken.
 The moon following me, creeping behind me as I made my getaway upstairs to grab my phone to call the cops.
 My pinkie toe growing back right in front of my eyes.
 I know this sounds fucking crazy, but I think my housemates are copying me.

 That’s what the 27 means.
 I’ve been copied 27 times.